-RFM analysis answers a number of urgent questions that scaling eCommerce brands have about their businesses.
+RFM analysis answers a number of urgent questions that consumer brands have about their businesses.

-- How can I find my High Value Customers?
+- How can I find my high-value customers (HVCs)?

 - How can my brand be more profitable?